pandita21-r/practice-repository/java/inheritance/notes.md

 - Subclass uses the keyword extends

 ## Constructor Chaining (super(...))
+### What is super?
+(Simple Definition)
+super is a keyword in Java that refers to the superclass.

+It lets the subclass access:
+- The parent constructor
+- The parent’s methods
+- The parent’s variables (if not private)

+### Think of super as:
+“Talk to my parent class.”

-When a subclass is created, it must call the superclass constructor.
+### When a subclass is created, it must call the superclass constructor.

 Why?
 - It initializes the parent’s fields